amcnevin/sniff/README.md

 ----
 ###
 Capture

-Currently leveraging an onboard wifi adapter of a raspberry pi using the following shell command:
+Currently leveraging an onboard wifi adapter of a raspberry pi and using the following shell command:

     iwlist <adapter> scan